 Last Updated on

 I would be lying to you if I said I didn’t like Dyson.
-They are a good and reliable brand, and while we haven’t always got along, they have consistently produced excellent machines.
+They are a good and reliable brand, and while we haven’t always got along, they have consistently produce excellent machines.

-The Dyson Light Ball was an exciting opportunity for me, especially since it is one of the last of its kind from Dyson.
+The Dyson Light Ball was an exciting opportunity for me, especially since it is one of the last of its kind from Dyson after they announced they will no longer be developing corded vacuum cleaners.
 Of course, they still plan to manufacture this model; there just won’t be any new and updated corded vacuums in the future.

 This is why it’s so important to test out what’s currently on the market; to figure out which ones are the best for the job.
 In short, I was really impressed with this machine.
 It did a great job cleaning my floors, and I felt like it was one of Dyson’s better creations.